bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_mans-need-for-god-and-gods-need-for-man.md

 - humanist chaplain at Harvard University wrote "Good without God"
 - Neruroscientist Sam Harris in his "The End of Faith" it is not merely religious extremism that is the greatest problem confronting civilization, but it is rather faith itself.

-I won't try to defend religion so much tonight as combat the most dangerous inference of these statement....that, for whatever reasons, man does not NEED God.
+I won't try to defend religion so much tonight as combat the most dangerous inference of these statement&hellip;.that, for whatever reasons, man does not NEED God.

 But not only does man severly need God, but God also in another sense needs man.